Annyxtopheles/Annyxtopheles/README.md

 # Hello, I'm Sadman Zaman Khan
 ### UI/UX & Brand Designer

 I push pixels.
 In the middle of co-founding **Clandest.agency** and operating as the sole UI/UX designer at SJ Innovation.
-I specialize in AI-augmented prototyping and enterprise brand systems.
+I specialize in bitching the pot.

 <table border="0">
   <tr>